cis198-2016f/homework/hw01/README.md

 You may find it useful to reference first lecture slides and [Rust by Example](http://rustbyexample.com/)

-#### Classroom for GitHub
+#### GitHub Classroom

-We're using Classroom for GitHub, which manages private homework repositories for students.
+We're using GitHub Classroom, which manages private homework repositories for students.
 To create your very own private homework repository (owned by us), click this link: